chrisdjscott/flying-scotts.uk/content/posts/wanaka-to-hawea-bike/index.md

 {{< photo src="01_outlet-track.jpg" title="Cold start" >}}

-The tracks were well formed and signposted (apparently part of the track had just been opened a few days earlier) and there were great views of the mountains in the background most of the way.
+The tracks were well formed and signposted.
+Apparently the section of track between Albert Town and the suspension bridge had just been opened a few days earlier.
+There were great views of the mountains in the background most of the way.

 {{< photo src="07_trail-2.jpg" title="Trail between Albert Town and Hawea" >}}